This is How You Can Buy Happiness

 - Creating a low-maintenance yard

-- Buying high quality items so you will replace them less often
+- Buying high quality items that last longer and need to be replaced less often

 5. Buy for later consumption.